 Remember to wipe regularly with clean rags or paper towels to remove the layers of grease, and finish up with a gentle cleaning spray.
 This strategy also works well for the inside of your oven, although avoid toxic cleaners that can cause fumes.
 (Here’s a little-known trick to cleaning your oven without scrubbing.)

 3. Take Out the Filter and Clean It

 The filter gets the brunt of the grease in your range hood, and it needs to cleaned carefully.
-Remove the filter first—most have a metal loop that allows you to pull it out.
+Remove the filter first—most have a metal loop that allow you to pull it out.
 If you don’t want to get greasy, wear gloves for this part!

 Fill your sink with hot water (the hotter, the better, although you don’t want to burn yourself while you work).
 Add around a teaspoon of anti-grease dish soap and about ¼ cup of baking soda to the water, and then fully submerge the filter.

 Let the filter soak for 15 to 20 minutes, then get your scrubbing brush and tackle the filter with firm brushing strokes: Don’t use too much pressure, which could damage the filter, but don’t be afraid to be vigorous.
 Drain and refill the sink with new soapy water as needed.
 When the filter is clean again, rinse it off and dry it thoroughly with a cloth.